javascript-obfuscator/javascript-obfuscator/readme.md

 ####rotateUnicodeArray
 Type: `boolean` Default: `true`

-#####`unicodeArray` option must be be enabled
+#####`unicodeArray` option must be enabled

-For more hard understanding of code, during each obfuscation all literal values are stored in array as Unicode codes sequence.
+For the better understanding of a code, during each obfuscation all literal values are stored in array as Unicode code sequence.
-This options will rotate all values inside array on a random value during obfuscation of code, and insert inside source code helper function which will rotate array values back to their original indexes.
+This option will rotate all values inside array on a random value during obfuscation of code, and insert inside source code helper function which will rotate array values back to their original indexes.

-This option affected only on visual code organisation, because we can easily get original array during debug process.
+This option affects only a visual code organisation, because we can easily get original array during debug process.

-Not recommended for small source code, because helper function will attract attention.
+Usage is not recommended for a small source code, because helper function will attract attention.

 ####unicodeArray
 Type: `boolean` Default: `true`